 This page lists the most frequently asked questions that we are asked.
 If your question has not been answered you can contact us by email or telephone.

-There are over 1300 council owned litter bins in the borough and they are easily recognisable by their green bin liners.
+There are over 1300 council owned litter bins in the borough.
 Litter bins situated in the town centres of Stafford and Stone are emptied daily.
 The bins situated outside smaller shopping areas around the borough are emptied approximately four times a week.
 Bins in parishes are emptied once a week depending on use.

 If you would like to report a damaged or overflowing litter bin, please email us at firstname.lastname@example.org.